Niagara Parks Commission People Mover

 The Niagara Parks Commission People Mover was a tourist-oriented, public transport bus service in the city of Niagara Falls, Ontario, Canada.
 It was operated by the Niagara Parks Commission from 1985 to 2012.
 It linked various tourist sights and attractions along the Canadian side of the Niagara Falls and the gorge downstream of it.

 The People Mover buses replaced the Victoria Park Viewmobile, which had begun service in 1971 in an effort to ease traffic congestion in Queen Victoria Park.
 The Viewmobiles were two red towing trailers attached to a tractor truck, and served the boundaries of the park, as well as the adjacent Dufferin Islands.
 The Viewmobiles were retired from service when the new People Mover system launched in time for the 1985 tourist season.

 The buses were unusual in that they operated as two-unit buses, comprising a motor unit towing a separate trailer.
-It should not be confused with the city transit bus service, operated by Niagara Falls Transit, although that also had provided shuttle bus service to the falls area from various parts of the city.
+They should not be confused with the city transit bus service, operated by then Niagara Falls Transit, which had also provided shuttle bus service to the falls area from various parts of the city.

 The People Mover service was discontinued in 2012, when the Niagara Parks Commission partnered with Niagara Falls Transit and the City of Niagara Falls to bring new, fully accessible vehicles into service, together with a new identity as the WEGO Niagara Falls Visitor Transportation system.